mars0i/majure/doc/tips.md

 several versions--each exploring different ways of writing the Students simulation.

-(These notes aren't intended to be self-explanatory to someone who's unfamiliar with Clojure, or unfamiliar with MASON, or even unfamiliar with Java.
-But you can, of course, nevertheless use them to figure out what you want to learn more about if you're unfamiliar with something I mention.)
+These notes aren't intended to be self-explanatory to someone who's unfamiliar with Clojure, or unfamiliar with MASON, or even unfamiliar with Java.
+You can, of course, nevertheless use them to figure out what you want to learn more about, if you're unfamiliar with something I mention.

 Note that while Clojure emphasizes pure functional programming, MASON is designed for routine use of mutable data structures.
-I didn't try to fight this aspect of MASON, but I did try to make it clear in my code what parts were purely functional and what parts were not.
+I didn't try to fight this aspect of MASON in my versions of the Students simulation, but I did try to make it clear in my code what parts were purely functional and what parts were not.
 It's important to have a clear view of this distinction; otherwise mixing with Clojure's lazy sequences are likely to cause problems at some point.

+Clojure makes it trivially easy to call methods on Java classes using its Clojure's dot syntax.
+(Example: Using `ec.util.MersenneTwisterFast` as a standalone random number generator in a Clojure program is easy, and is a good idea since Clojure's built-in random functions use Java's built-in random functions.)
+The notes below focus on more intimate Clojure-Java interoperability involving subclassing, interface implementation, defining methods that can be found by MASON's Java classes, and a few other tricks.

 ### Students